dgerabagi/data-curation-environment/prompt.md

 - **Description:** A structured checklist for organizing the next phase of development tasks, focusing on feature parity with the native VS Code explorer.
 - **Tags:** process, checklist, task management, planning, workflow

+### A85.
+DCE - Model Card Management Plan
+- **Description:** A plan for an enhanced settings panel where users can create and manage "model cards" to easily switch between different LLM providers and configurations.
+- **Tags:** feature plan, settings, ui, ux, llm, configuration, model management

 ### A200.
 Cycle Log
 - **Description:** A log of all development cycles for historical reference and context.
 - **Tags:** history, log, development process, cycles